Graffiti: a human story

 These concrete testimonies plunge us back into the daily lives of these urbanites and lead us to rethink the forms of communication in these ancient societies.

 During centuries, Man has thus used the means at his disposal to leave his traces, sometimes colored, often monochrome.
 In the end, it doesn’t matter whether we link the first graffiti to prehistoric men or associate them with the Greeks or Romans.

 Human history shows above all that artists have always existed and participated in the collective good.

 Street art is growing

-The advent of spray paint in the 1960s allowed some graffiti to take on a more colorful
+The advent of spray paint in the 1960s allowed some graffiti to take on a more colorful and aesthetic dimension.

 This contemporary urban art began in the United States in the late 1960s.
 An early movement, “Graffiti writing,” was launched by two Philadelphia artists, Cornbread and Cool Earl.

 During the same period, artists Keith Haring and Jean-Michel Basquiat stormed the corridors and trains of the New York City subway system to paint them.
 These strong and impactful actions quickly gained momentum, allowing this art to cross the Atlantic and spread rapidly to Europe by the 1970s.